SAP/luigi/docs/navigation-parameters-reference.md

 ### viewGroupsSettings
 - **type**: object
 - **required**: ?
-- **description**: contains key-object pairs, where the key is the view group name as specified in the node parameters, and the object contains key-value pairs.
+- **description**: contains key-object pairs, where the key is the view group name as specified in the node properties, and the object contains key-value pairs.
 In each key-value pair, the key is the feature name and the value is the actual setting.
 The following options are supported:
-- **properties**:
+- **attributes**:
   - **preloadUrl**(string): needs to be an absolute URL for a node from the view group.
 It is recommended that you use a dedicated small, visually empty view, which imports Luigi Client and is fine with getting an empty context, for example, without an access token.
-The **preloadUrl** parameter is also required for view group caching in case you need a view group iframe to refresh whenever you navigate back to it.
+The **preloadUrl** property is also required for view group caching in case you need a view group iframe to refresh whenever you navigate back to it.

-## Node parameters
+## Node properties
-Node parameters are all the parameters that can be added to an individual navigation node in the `nodes:` section of the Luigi configuration file.
+Node properties are all the properties that can be added to an individual navigation node in the `nodes:` section of the Luigi configuration file.

 ### pathSegment
 - **type**: string